wendyverdonk93/docs/content/payment-methods/banks/sepa-direct-debit/how-does-sepa-direct-debit-work.md

 ## How does it work?
 As the merchant files the SEPA Direct Debit request, an order with status _initialized_ will be created (after MultiSafepay has conducted a background check on the provided customer data).

-Every night, all SEPA Direct Debits will be sent to our bank and the status will change to _uncleared_.
+Every night, all SEPA Direct Debits will be sent to our bank and the status will change to [uncleared](/faq/general/glossary/#uncleared)
 From this moment on, it is no longer possible to cancel the transaction.

 The next business day, we will receive the first feedback from our bank in case of a wrong IBAN or BIC.